ARMmbed/lora-docs/docs/intro-to-lora.md

 ![Topology of a LoRa network](assets/lora1.png)

 On the hardware side we need devices and gateways, similar to how we set up a WiFi network.
 Gateways are very simple: they just scan the spectrum and capture LoRa packets.
-There is also no gateway pinning here, devices are not associated with a single gateway; thus all gateways within range of a device will receive the signal.
+There is also no gateway pinning here - devices are not associated with a single gateway; thus all gateways within range of a device will receive the signal.
 The gateways then forward their data to a network service that handles the packet.

 The network service de-duplicates packets when multiple gateways receive the same packet, decrypts the message (everything is end-to-end encrypted), handles LoRa features like adaptive data rating, and so on.
 It then forwards the decrypted data to your application.